 - 1. Introduction to cell, tissue and organ culture and different types of Tissue culture media and composition. - 2.
 Cytodifferentiationin vitro. - 3.
 Role of nutrients and growth regulators in plant growth and differentiation - 4.
-Cell suspension cultures, Production of Secondary metabolites, Role of elicitors in Production of Secondary metabolites and biotransformation.
+Cell suspension cultures, Production of Secondary metabolites and biotransformation.